SovnSkyrim/Aldrnari/Modified Gameplay.md

 You're free from hoarding random items, and you have cool player homes with room for displaying what you want, not what LotD deemed worthy.
 [This is the kind of behavior I hope to avoid](https://cdn.discordapp.com/attachments/747132474647248917/855547604561297428/unknown.png).
 Even the [Dev Aveza](https://www.nexusmods.com/skyrimspecialedition/mods/24587), my favourite part of LotD, is in, without being held back.

 This is not a list centered around "immersion and roleplay".
 Mods like [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) are deliberately not present.
 Survival Mode is not patched in and incompatible out of the box.
 [Keep it Clean](https://www.nexusmods.com/skyrimspecialedition/mods/17846) is also not in.
+Furthermore there are enemies from other games such as The Witcher 3 and Dark Souls Series.

 ## What the list is
 ## Gameplay - Combat | ADXP MCO, dodging, AIs and Parrying